steveblue/architect/ARTICLE.md

 With the release of Angular 6 this API was deprecated when a complete rewrite of @angular/cli abstracted portions of the tool.
 The cli became a wrapper around @angular-devkit.
 Running a `ng` command just meant you were triggering "architect" targets that ran "builders".
 This kind of abstraction makes tools like nx possible.

+The useful bits of the API are as follows:

-- Builders allow you to code custom builds with TypeScript
+- Builders enable you to code custom builds with TypeScript and RxJS
-- Architect lets you to define targets that run Builders.
+- Architect lets you to define targets that run Builders
+- Architect CLI provides a way to test builders in a workspace

 Advanced users could customize a their tooling enough to provide a custom webpack config by coding a Builder and using Architect to establish targets that execute the Builder.
 If you did though you ran the risk of breaking changes in the API which was due to become stable in Angular 8. @angular-devkit/architect was considered experimental, that is up until [commits like this one](https://github.com/angular/angular-cli/commit/e41e10d313ad49e632ed1f9d6e7e563b3eb2fd09) landed in the @angular/cli repository on Github.